 - Muscle or body aches

-- Influenza can affect people of all ages, but some people are at higher risk for serious complications.
+- Influenza can affect people of all ages, but some people are at higher risk of flu complications.
 This includes people 65 years and older, people with certain medication conditions (such as asthma, diabetes, or heart disease), pregnant women, and young children.

-- Potential complications include pneumonia, bronchitis, sinus and ear infections.
+- Potential complications of the flu include pneumonia, bronchitis, sinus and ear infections.

 - Cold vs. Flu: People can sometimes confuse a cold with the flu.
 Generally speaking, a cold is milder than the flu and doesn't cause complications.